-Ticks can cause many deadly diseases and within the first 24 hours of being on your dog these diseases can be transmitted.
+Ticks on dogs can cause many deadly diseases and within the first 24 hours, these diseases can be transmitted.
 There is simply no way to tell if a tick is carrying a disease but, if they are, it only takes one bite to infect your dog.
-Some ticks are known to carry more than one disease, which can lead to multiple infections at the same time.
+Some ticks on dogs are known to carry more than one disease, which can lead to multiple infections at the same time.
 Be sure to check your dog for ticks and remove ticks from your dog as soon as possible.

 Common among all vector-borne diseases, symptoms can be vague and difficult to recognize.
 You may not know your dog is suffering from a debilitating tick disease until it’s too late.
 Humans and other non-canine family members can also become infected with the same tick-borne diseases your dog can get.